-Late assignments will not be accepted for grading unless there is a severe illness or an emergency.
-In these cases, legitimate documentation of the emergency must be presented and approved by the office of the Dean of Students before extensions will be granted.
+Late assignments will not be eligible or accepted for grading unless there is a severe illness or an emergency.
+In these cases, legitimate documentation of the emergency must be presented and approved by the Dean of Students' office before extensions are granted.